Looking at your massive to-do list and feeling like everything has to be done now? How do you prioritise? Where do you even begin?

 Q2.
 Important But Not Urgent (Yet)

-Examples: Meal planning, buying birthday presents, sending cards, paying bills, booking flights, figuring out the costume for your child’s school performance (instead of the night before).
+Examples: Meal planning, sending cards, paying bills, booking flights, making appointments, figuring out the costume for your child’s school performance (instead of the night before).

 Q3.
 Not Urgent and Not Vitally Important (but you still really want to do it!)